miservers/miservers/Labs/Lab4/README-Lab4.md

 both are with base=0 and limit=FFFFFFFF, so they use all virtual space(4GB).

 **GDT** : Global directory table.
-Temporary! this is only used for transition between real and protected mode. the definitive GDT will be created in the next step.
-GDT physical address is stored in **GDTR** register.

-We use GDT to map logical addr to linear addr.

-Tow segment descriptorw will be defined: CS and DS. with base=0, limit=4GB,, DPL=0.

-**Switching to Protected Mode**: see Intel Architecture - System programming guide
-1. Disable interrupt: CLI
-2. Load GDTR with base addr of GDT: LGDT intruction
-3. set bit 0(PE flag) in CR0: mov CR0
-4. execute a far jump: jmp segment:addr
-5. reload segments DS, ES, FS, GS with new values
-6. STI

 **Debugging protected mode**
   ~~~